“Las Vegas turns women into men and men into idiots.” – Benjamin ‘Bugsy’ Siegel

 By the time he was twenty-one years old, he had fulfilled his promise to himself, having made so much money that he could afford to buy an apartment at the Waldorf-Astoria hotel.
 He wasn’t afraid to show off his wealth either and was frequently seen out and about in New York taking advantage of the nightlife.

-On 28 January 1929, Ben Siegel married Esta Krakower who had been his sweetheart since childhood.
-The couple had two daughters together, but Ben couldn’t be with only one woman and so by 1946, the marriage was over.
+On 28 January 1929, Bugsy Siegel married Esta Krakower who had been his sweetheart since childhood.
+The couple had two daughters together, but Bugsy couldn’t be with only one woman and so by 1946, the marriage was over.